Olympus already amazed with the first concept of “Photography Playground” back in 2013, when it took place at Opernwerkstätten.

 Enjoy the pictures I took in the Playground!

-** Advertisement – This article was written in collaboration with Olympus
+*ADVERTISEMENT – This article is written in collaboration with Olympus.
+All opinions remains my own.

 *** Written by Stefania Casiraghi